 On Friday, Sept 29, 2011 a U.S. drone attack in Yemen killed two U.S. citizens, al-Qaeda leader Anwar al-Awlaki and al-Qaeda magazine editor Samir Khan.
 A secret Justice Department memo authorized the targeting of al-Awlaki, which, according to senior intelligence official, was necessary for the CIA to proceed with the extrajudicial killing of an American.
 However, because America is not at war with Yemen and Al-Awlaki was not officially classified as an enemy combatant, the killing has been criticized by many as illegal under both domestic and international law and raises serious issues of the interplay between the two in terms of both policy and practice.

-Although the U.S. attack can be considered as contrary to provisions in international law that ban countries from assassinating their enemies,1 and domestic law, which prevents deprivation of life absent due process of the law, the CIA memo declared that the killing of an American is lawful so long as he was an enemy combatant and can’t be arrested.
+Although the U.S. attack can be considered as contrary to provisions in international law that ban countries from assassinating their enemies,[1.
+Black’s Law Dictionary defines assassination as “the act of deliberately killing someone especially a public figure, usually for hire or for political reasons.”] and domestic law, which prevents deprivation of life absent due process of the law, the CIA memo declared that the killing of an American is lawful so long as he was an enemy combatant and can’t be arrested.

 Al-Awlaki was born in New Mexico to Yemeni parents, carried dual Yemen and U.S. citizenship, and earned a degree in civil engineering from Colorado State University in 1994.
 Although he was not charged with any crime, the Obama administration accused him of having had a direct role in the 2010 al-Qaeda attempt to bring down two U.S. cargo aircraft and inspiring the actions of Army psychiatrist Maj.
 Nidal Hasan’s attack on Fort Hood, Texas on November 5, 2009, which left 13 dead.
 The administration argues that these activities support al-Awlaki’s classification as a “legitimate target” under U.S. and international law.